Kira2/product-technical-tests/Readme.md

 #### Result

 In the end I could populated all the existing Google Places ID, and there are only 73 boutiques out of 446 that have no Google Places ID.
-Example: ARTHOUSE Meath.
+Example: "ARTHOUSE Meath".

 ### Whenever a new boutique is create or updated, you need to retrieve and store the Google Places ID